-You can use the Flashcopy Management Command Line Tool to create and manage flashcopies of application databases.
+You can use the FlashCopy Management Command Line Tool to create and manage FlashCopy images of application databases.

-A flashcopy is a frozen image of an application database at a particular point in time.
-You can use a flashcopy to back up an application database, and use it as a rollback point in case of a future problem with the application.
+You can back up an application database to a FlashCopy image and use it later as a rollback point in case of a problem with the application.